 Catfish love to eat live fish.
 If you can find one, you’ll catch a catfish.
 Once you’ve found it, make sure it’s fresh and smells as good as it looks.
 The right presentation will make a catfish bite.
 The right presentation is essential.
 By using the right type of bait, you’ll catch more catfish and save money.
 It’s important to use only baits that will attract the most catfish.

 Catfish are a very discerning species of fish.
 Their sense of smell is very developed and helps them identify a bait as fresh.
-Even if they aren’t a big fish, you can use a small worm to catch one.
+Even if they aren’t big fish, you can use a small worm to catch one.
 If you’re attempting to catch a catfish, you’ll want to choose a bait that has a strong scent.
-You can use a small piece of wriggly worm for a bait that doesn’t smell fish.
+You can use a small piece of wriggly worm for bait that doesn’t smell fish.

 Homemade catfish bait will be cheaper than commercial catfish bait.
 You’ll need cheese scraps and a thickening agent such as cattail fibers or flour.
 Adding a thickening agent is essential, but there are many other options.
-Alternatively, you may also use a commercial catfish bait.
+Alternatively, you may also use commercial catfish bait.
 You can also purchase a pound of cheese.
 Most cheese scraps can be purchased in five-gallon containers.

 So there you have it, the top baits for catching catfish.
 Whether you prefer live bait, prepared baits, or a combination of both, there is a perfect option for you.
 Don’t be afraid to experiment and try new things, because you never know what the catfish will bite.
 Happy fishing and may the catfish be plentiful!